streetmix/streetmix/docs/docs/user-guide/streetmix-plus.md

 [OpenCollective](https://opencollective.com/streetmix) is a platform where individuals can support open source projects such as Streetmix.
 Both monthly and yearly memberships are available. **We prefer OpenCollective because funds received through this platform can be used by Streetmix immediately, compared to other support platforms.**

 Streetmix+ membership does not activate immediately (_this is something we're working on!_).
 If the e-mail address you have at OpenCollective matches the one you use to log into Streetmix, we will be able to activate Streetmix+ within one week.
+We process membership activations on Mondays.

 If you do not use e-mail login, or you used a different e-mail address on OpenCollective, we will reach out to you to ask for Streetmix account information.
 For fastest results, you can [e-mail us proactively](mailto:hello@streetmix.net) with a copy of your payment receipt and your username on Streetmix. **Please note that if you sign up using a guest account or an organization account on OpenCollective, we will not be provided with your contact information, so you _must_ e-mail us first.** To claim an already-created guest account, [you can follow these instructions](https://docs.opencollective.com/help/financial-contributors/payments#claiming-a-guest-account).